ralfereis/RalfeReis/README.md

 - 💻 I still don't work full time with systems development.
 In 2014, I developed, my first tool, an asset control system for the company I work for, using Access and VBA, which is being used until today.

--I’m currently learning NodeJS, ReactJS, ReactNative and Typescript in.
+- I’m currently learning NodeJS, ReactJS, ReactNative and Typescript in.
 I intend to be a fullstack developer.

 - My goal is to work full time with systems development.